macjustice/gitlab-presentation/presentation.md

 ^ Git is a popular source code management tool.
 If you work with text files like scripts or config files on a regular basis, start using it.
 It allows you to track changes and to make branches to your code so you can experiment and increment safely.
 In a team environment it also makes it easy for multiple people to work on the same project simultaneously.

 ---

+# IT Uses
+- Munki
+- Imagr

+---
 #[fit]Git + Big Files = :cold_sweat: